Yoast/whip/README.md

 ) );
 ```

 This will show a message to all users of your plugin on PHP5.2 to PHP 5.5.
+By default the message will be shown on every page of the admin and to every user.
+It is up to the implementing plugin to restrict this to certain users and/or pages.

 ### Adding a message as a host